djellemah/clevic/README.txt

 Beyond that, the framework provides a DSL for defining more complex and useful behaviour (see Clevic::ModelBuilder).

-=== Examples

-In the models/ subdirectory, start with minimal_models.rb. account_models.rb and times_models.rb provide definitions for real-world examples.
-Associated SQL schemas are in the sql subdirectory.
-For implementation and more extensive comments, see Clevic::ModelBuilder.

 === Framework

 * uses Sequel for data access.